Electric Imp Breakout Hookup Guide

 NOTE: The 2-pin jumper is only required for the Electric Imp Breakout Board.

 In addition to those items, you’ll also need the following non-SparkFun materials:

 - Electric Imp planner account (sign up is free/easy)

 - Electric Imp planner website pulled up in your web browser

 - SmartPhone w/ the Electric Imp app (Android or iOS)

 There will be some soldering involved.
 The Breakout Board does not come with header pins soldered on, which you’ll need in order to interface with the imp’s I/O pins.
 You’ll need a simple soldering iron and a bit of solder (If you’ve never soldered before, this is a great place to start!
 The solder points are easy, through-hole jobs).

 This tutorial builds upon some basic electronics concepts.
 If you aren’t familiar with any of the topics below, consider reading through that tutorial first:

 - Light-emitting Diodes

-Let’s start by overviewing the imp card itself.
-It’s hard, at first, to wrap your head around the fact that this little, white SD-looking card is actually a powerful WiFi-enabled microcontroller platform.
+Let’s start by overviewing the imp hardware itself.
+It’s hard, at first, to wrap your head around the fact that this little, module is actually a powerful WiFi-enabled microcontroller platform.